hanzihero/moedict-kindle/README.md

 ### Building

-1. Run `elixir moedict.exs` to generate `moedict.html`
+1. Run `elixir moedict.exs` to generate the `xhtml` and `opf` files.
 2. Run `./kindlegen-mac.sh` to generate `moedict.mobi`.
-If not using Mac, you can simply get `kindlegen` directly and run `kindlegen -c0 output/moedict.opf`.
+If not using Mac, you can simply get `kindlegen` directly and run it with the same args within that shell script.

 ### Testing/verifying